Hi, I'm Shane

 I’m excited about getting the opportunity to represent our community on Dublin City Council.

-Currently, housing is the one of the largest issues facing our country.
+We all know that housing has been one of the most significant issues facing our country in the last decade, and it shows no clear signs of improving.
 Accessing affordable housing is proving nearly impossible for many of us, especially young people.

-- Public land will be made available for social and affordable housing, including schemes of affordable home ownership, but public land will not be sold
+- Public land should be made available for social and affordable housing, including schemes of affordable home ownership, but public land will not be sold

 - A range of measures designed to push land owners towards the development of vacant sites rather than land hoarding